AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-07-19-semantic-html-accessibility.md

 ### Use the `time` Element for Dates

 This is another underrated semantic HTML element.
 Basically, use the `time` element for dates and times.
 For example, you can wrap the publication date in a `time` for a forum post, blog post, article, video, and so on.

 GitHub uses [web component extensions for the `time` element](https://github.com/github/time-elements) in its UI:

 {% include picture.html img="github-time" ext="png" alt="Inspecting a relative date time on GitHub" %}

+StackOverflow uses `time`:

+{% include picture.html img="stackoverflow-time" ext="png" alt="StackOverflow uses the time element for the dates of posts" %}

+And so does Twitter:

+{% include picture.html img="twitter-time" ext="png" alt="Twitter uses the time element for the date a tweet was posted" %}

 It's certainly not the end of the world if you don't use `time`, so long as the date itself is part of some other semantic element (e.g., a paragraph or heading) that will make sense in the context in which it's narrated.